-Do you find you fall in love with certain vintage or antique items, only to be discouraged when you can’t find them, or they’re prohibitively expensive?
-In this post, I’m sharing all my secrets to finding French farmhouse antiques!
+Do you find you fall in love with vintage or antique items, only to be discouraged when you can’t find them, or they’re prohibitively expensive?
+In this post, I’m sharing all my secrets to finding French farmhouse antique accessories!

-In January when I asked all of you to give me ideas for some of the posts you’d most like to see in the future, I got a quite few of you suggesting that I write a post about where I find my antiques and vintage items.
+When I asked all of you to give me ideas for posts you’d most like to see in the future, I got quite a few of you suggesting that I write a post about where to find antiques and vintage accessories.
 It’s also one of the questions I get the most on Instagram!

 Finding Antique French Bread Boards

 One of the first French things I really started looking for and wanting to collect were French bread boards (you can read all about styling with them in this post).
 I saw a few in some magazines, and then even more on Pinterest and I was smitten!
 I love how they add so much texture to a kitchen.
 And even more than that, I love that I can use them!

 I think my favorite way to use them is stacked en masse in a kitchen.
 They look good resting on the counter, nestled in a stack, or in my case, on the range mantel.

 The problem was, when I found them at my local antique mall they were expensive!
 They typically run anywhere from $195 to $250 or more for larger ones.
 That was more than I wanted to pay.
 Especially since I knew I would need several to achieve the look I wanted.